Alphamoris/CLI_chatbot/README.md

 - 🗣️ **Interactive Chat Interface** - Natural conversation with Google's Gemini AI
 - 🔍 **Smart Exit Detection** - Automatically detects when you want to end the chat
 - 📊 **Feedback Collection** - Gathers reviews and ratings when you exit
+- 🔄 **Natural Feedback Detection** - Recognizes casual feedback in conversation (e.g., "I'd give this chat a 4/5")
 - 💾 **Conversation History** - Saves your chat sessions for future reference
 - 🎨 **Colorful Interface** - Easy-to-read, aesthetically pleasing terminal output
 - 🛡️ **Robust Error Handling** - Detailed error messages and recovery options